kdqed/bmrcl-ridership-hourly/DATA.md

 The data was sourced from an RTI, filed with the help of documentation on filing an RTI by [Zen Citizen](https://zencitizen.in/2024/12/29/what-to-expect-when-you-are-filing-an-rti-application/).

-The body of the RTI request was as follows:
+The body of the August 2025 RTI request was as follows:

 ```
 I request the following information under Section 6(1) of the RTI Act, 2005.